 Introduction to LIC Women Career agent Scheme

 LIC, one of the largest and most reputable life insurance companies in India, has long been associated with providing employment opportunities for individuals across the nation.
-With the launch of this Women Career agent Scheme, LIC aims to specifically target women who aspire to achieve financial independence.
-Unlike traditional LIC agents, mahila career agents under this scheme will receive a fixed stipend for the first 3 years of their career, in addition to commissions earned through policy sales.
+With the launch of this PM Bima Sakhi Scheme, LIC aims to specifically target women who aspire to achieve financial independence.
+Unlike traditional LIC agents, Mahila Career Agent under this scheme will receive a fixed stipend for the first 3 years of their career, in addition to commissions earned through policy sales.

 The scheme is designed to provide women with a stable income, ensuring they feel secure while embarking on their career journey as LIC agents.
 This initiative also aligns with LIC’s goal to foster greater diversity and inclusion within its workforce.